ankitpipalia/Opencore-For-i5-4460-Gtx-970-H97M-D3H/README.md

  (2) Post-Install Files :-

     1.Latest Nvidia Web Driver (Till Macos 10.13.6) :- https://www.tonymacx86.com/nvidia-drivers/

     2.Tp-Link T2u Plus(Mercusys MU6H AC650) :- https://www.tp-link.com/us/support/download/archer-t2u-plus/.
 (Select According To Your Macos Version)

 If Having Issues While Installing Hackintosh:(Ignore If You Installed Sucessfully WIthout Any Error)

   Q1.
 Can't Install Macos On SSD After One/Two Installtion Reboot Can't Find Macos List on Opencore BootMenu:
-  Answer:-

            Step 1:-
-              This Problem Happens Because Of SSD Disk Format issue(APFS)
+              This Problem Happens Because Of SSD Disk Format issue(APFS is THe MAin Reason)

            Step 2:-
               For This Problem You Have To First Install Macos On HDD

            Step 3:-
-              After Installing In HDD You Have to Reboot To Recovery And Format SSD To Mac OS Extended (Journaled) And Clone YOur HDD TO SSD Via Restore Option in Disk Utlity After Sucessful Clone Format your HDD And Reboot
+              After Installing In HDD You Have to Reboot To Recovery And Format SSD To Mac OS Extended (Journaled) Now Clone Your HDD TO SSD Via Restore Option in Disk Utlity in Recovery After Sucessful Clone Format your HDD And Reboot

            Step 4:-